jamesplease/redux-resource/docs/introduction/core-concepts.md

 Because requests occur over a network, they do not happen instantly.
 They might take awhile to complete, and they don't always succeed.
-In resourceful-redux, this information is represented as one of four "statuses," and all requests will always have one of the four statuses.
+In Resourceful Redux, this information is represented as one of four "statuses," and all requests will always have one of the four statuses.
 The statuses are:

 - `NULL`: the request hasn't begun yet